-No taxable income generally is reportable when a non-statutory stock option is granted to a participant.
+No taxable income is reportable when a non-statutory stock option is granted to a participant.
 Upon exercise, the participant will recognize ordinary income in an amount equal to the excess of the fair market value (on the exercise date) of the shares purchased over the exercise price of the option.
 Any additional gain or loss recognized upon any later disposition of the shares will be capital gain or loss, which may be long- or short-term depending on the holding period after exercise.
+As a result of Section 409A of the Internal Revenue Code, however, non-statutory stock options granted with an exercise price below the fair market value of the underlying stock may be taxable to a participant before he or she exercises their award.
+As of the date of this proxy, how such awards will be taxed is unclear.